 Sec.
 3. Convening the Forum.
 The President-Elect of the Faculty Senate shall convene a meeting of the Faculty Forum at the request of one or more of the following: (1) the Faculty Senate, (2) the Executive Committee of the Faculty Senate, (3) a petition signed by at least 15 Faculty members as defined in Article III, Sec.
 1.

-The President-Elect of the Faculty Senate shall serve as Chair of the session or shall designate a Chair.
+The President-Elect of the Faculty Senate shall serve as Chair of the session forum or shall designate a Chair.
 The Chair of the session shall, if desirable, appoint a Secretary and/or Parliamentarian for the session.

 Sec.
 4. Call.
-A Call of the Forum, announcing the agenda, shall be issued by the President-Elect of the Faculty Senate at least twenty-four (24) hours before convening a session.
+A Call of the Faculty Forum, announcing the agenda, shall be issued by the President-Elect of the Faculty Senate, or designee, at least twenty-four (24) hours before convening a session.
 This Call shall be circulated to the Faculty by whatever means are available.

 Sec.
 5. Membership and Quorum.
 All Faculty members, regardless of rank, may participate as members of the Faculty Forum.
 Those members in attendance shall constitute a Quorum.